IS230TREAH5A - Turbine Emergency Trip Terminal Board

 E-STOP/TRP INPUT:

-• The ESTOP must be connected to a CLEAN dc source battery or filtered (< 5% ripple) rectified ac.
+• The ESTOP must be connected to a clean DC source battery or a filtered (<5% ripple) rectified AC source.

 • There must be a minimum of 18 V dc at the TRP inputs for proper operation.

-• The current required was kept low to minimize drop on long cable runs.
+• The current required was kept low to minimize the drop on long cable runs.

 OPERATION:

 The TREA includes an EStop function.
-This consists of an optically isolated input circuit designed for a dc input in the range of 24 V to 125 V nominal.
+This consists of an optically isolated input circuit designed for a DC input in the range of 24 V to 125 V nominal.
 When energized, the circuit enables coil drive power in the X, Y, and Z relay circuits through independent hardware paths.
-The response time of this circuit of less than five milliseconds plus the response time of the trip relays of less than one millisecond yields a very fast EStop response.
-EStop is monitored by PPRO firmware, but the action to remove trip relay coil power is a hardware path in PPRO.
+The response time of this circuit of less than five milliseconds, plus the response time of the trip relays of less than one millisecond, yields a very fast EStop response.
+EStop is monitored by PPRO firmware, but the action to remove the trip relay coil power is a hardware path in PPRO.
 It is possible to configure PPRO to turn off the Estop function.

 FREQUENTLY ASKED QUESTIONS: